QGEP/docs/en/user-guide/layerexplanations/layerexplanation.rst

 Reaches ``qgep_od.vw_qgep_reach``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Main layer for line-wastewater structures (channels).
 Creating a new record in this layer always creates a new reach and a new channel.
 In the edit form, you have access to a lot of the related tables (e.g. structure parts, maintenance events).
-In database-schema qgep_od.

 .. figure:: images/schema_vw_qgep_reach.jpg